rudynunez/yelp-repo/README.md

 ### Other things to remember ##

-The following are my notes on how this stack is set up.

-Note that this is a complete rebuilding of the backend since installing a new copy of Windows 10.
-Since that time Mongodb has deprecated the "mongo" command and replaced it with "mongosh"
+Mongodb has deprecated the "mongo" command and replaced it with "mongosh"

 WSL2 Ubuntu 20.04 (Focal)